Common Travel Area: Freedom of movement

-British citizens in the Republic of Ireland
+British citizens in Ireland

 Under Irish law, all British citizens—including Manx people and Channel Islanders, who were not entitled to take advantage of the European Union's freedom of movement provisions—are exempt from immigration control and immune from deportation.
-They are entitled to live in the Republic of Ireland without any restrictions or conditions.
+They are entitled to live in Ireland without any restrictions or conditions.
 They have, with limited exceptions, never been treated as foreigners under Irish law, having never been subject to the Aliens Act 1935 or to any orders made under that Act.
-British citizens can thus move to Ireland to live, work or retire and unlike other EU citizens, they are not required to demonstrate having sufficient resources or have private health insurance in order to retire.
-This is due to the fact that British citizens are also entitled to use Irish public services on the same basis as Irish citizens in the Republic of Ireland.
+British citizens can thus move to Ireland to live, work or retire and unlike EU citizens, they are not required to demonstrate having sufficient resources or have private health insurance in order to retire.
+This is due to the fact that British citizens are also entitled to use Irish public services on the same basis as Irish citizens in Ireland.

 Irish citizens in the United Kingdom

 Under British law, Irish citizens are entitled to enter and live in the United Kingdom without any restrictions or conditions.
 They also have the right to vote, work, study and access welfare and healthcare services.

 Before 1949, all Irish citizens were considered under British law to be British subjects.

-After most of Ireland declared itself a republic in that year, a consequent British law gave Irish citizens a similar status to Commonwealth citizens in the United Kingdom, notwithstanding that they had ceased to be such.
-Thus, much like British citizens in the Republic of Ireland, Irish citizens in the United Kingdom have never been treated as foreigners.
+After Ireland declared itself a republic in 1949, a consequent British law gave Irish citizens a similar status to Commonwealth citizens in the United Kingdom, notwithstanding that they had ceased to be such.
+Thus, much like British citizens in Ireland, Irish citizens in the United Kingdom have retained similar legal rights.

-Irish citizens have, however, like Commonwealth citizens, been subject to immigration control in Britain since the enactment of the Commonwealth Immigrants Act 1962.
+Irish citizens have not, however, like Commonwealth citizens, been subject to immigration control in the UK since the enactment of the Commonwealth Immigrants Act 1962.
 Unlike Commonwealth citizens, Irish citizens have generally not been subject to entry control in the United Kingdom and, if they move to the UK, are considered to have 'settled status' (a status that goes beyond indefinite leave to remain).
 They may be subject to deportation from the UK upon the same basis as other European Economic Area nationals.
 In practice, however, this is extremely difficult and occurs only in exceptional circumstances.

-In February 2007, the British Government announced that a specially lenient procedure would apply to the deportation of Irish citizens compared to the procedure for other European Economic Area nationals.
+In February 2007, the British government announced that a specially lenient procedure would apply to the deportation of Irish citizens compared to the procedure for other European Economic Area nationals.
 As a result, Irish nationals are not routinely considered for deportation from the UK when they are released from prison.
-The Government's approach to the deportation of Irish citizens since 2007 is to only deport Irish citizens where recommended by a court in sentencing or in exceptional circumstances where that deportation is in the public interest.
+The government's approach to the deportation of Irish citizens since 2007 is to only deport Irish citizens where recommended by a court in sentencing or in exceptional circumstances where that deportation is in the public interest.